Posted Date:September 19, 2018

 Subject: Federal Student Aid Posts New Reports to FSA Data Center

-Today, Federal Student Aid released a series of updates to the quarterly application, disbursement, and portfolio reports on its FSA Data Center to include data through Dec.
-31, 2018.
-As part of this release, the list of Title IV institutions on heightened cash monitoring status was also refreshed.
+Today, Federal Student Aid released two new reports that provide snapshots of the number of applications and resulting loan discharges processed as a result of borrower defense to repayment and the Public Service Loan Forgiveness Program, as of June 30, 2018.
+The new reports were posted to the FSA Data Center along with a series of updates to the quarterly application, disbursement, and portfolio reports that include data through June 30, 2018.
 Federal Student Aid proactively posts these reports in support of open government initiatives to help ensure consistency, increase transparency, and establish self-service opportunities for stakeholders.

 Key Findings in the Quarterly Reports

 While not exhaustive, the information below provides a snapshot of key findings in our most recent reporting.
 Student loans are highly cyclical in nature so figures should be compared year over year whenever possible.